Ways to Plug In

 There are various studies offered during the seasons of the year, i.e., Lenten studies, Advent studies.
 These offerings will be listed in the “What’s Happening” section on the website as well as in the e-news and bulletin.

-United Methodist Women/United Women in Faith
+United Women in Faith (formerly UMW)

 More Info